Bewn/Bewn/README.md

 ### Ben's github home
 https://github.com/Bewn/Bewn

 for code and fun.
-Clone this Bewn repo for a reusable unix home directory.
+This repo itself is a reusable unix home directory.
+Clone it and run the script in .init to give user Bewn a secure home on any machine!

 Bewn like boon